 The magic is really in letting the assembled roll chill in the fridge.
-This lets the vanilla flavor become more pronounced, and also makes it easier to cut the cake.
+This lets the vanilla flavor become more pronounced.
+It also makes it easier to cut the cake.

-When Stephanie Kralevich from KPTV’s “More Good Day Oregon” asked me to demo a recipe suitable for the 4th of July, I knew that this would be perfect.
-We had a blast making, and then eating, this whole cake!
+When Stephanie Kralevich ,from KPTV’s “More Good Day Oregon”, asked me to come up with a recipe suitable for the 4th of July, I knew that this would be perfect.
+We had a blast making (and then eating) this Red, White, and Blueberry Cake Roll!
 Luckily, it’s super simple to make another!